This article was updated on September 20, 2022

 Design a scary store

-Don’t hesitate to bring Halloween into your actual business.
+Don’t hesitate to bring Halloween into your actual business - whether that’s your office space or storefront.
 Customers often appreciate seeing the effort of seasonal decorations, and may even be more excited to visit your business once it’s been redecorated.

 A few ways to redesign your space to celebrate the season include: